 There are two major types of visible blood vessels: varicose veins and spider veins.
-Varicose veins are large, raised blood vessels that develop mostly in the legs.
-Spider veins are smaller, typically red or blue, and appear on both the legs and face.
+Varicose veins are large raised blood vessels that develop mostly in the legs.
+Spider veins are smaller, typically red or blue, and they can appear on both the legs and face.

 Simple laser treatment works for veins just under the skin surface.
 It works by damaging the vein to cause scar tissue to form which closes it off from blood.
 Simple laser treatment is performed just outside the skin and typically requires sessions every six to 12 weeks.